lmcpacheco-fe/xmi-manifests/README.md

 # xmi-manifests
-This is a repo for XMI's IMX8MP yocto platform, which is a part of the larger XMI project.
+This is a repo for the XMI IMX8MP yocto platform, which is a part of the larger XMI project.
-Based off the work done for the Goldilocks platform developed by Future's FIS team.
+This project is based off work done for the Goldilocks platform, which was developed by Future's FIS team.

 Note: This README assumes the user is running Ubuntu 22.04: